magic-wormhole/magic-wormhole/README.md

 On Debian/Ubuntu systems, you may first need `apt-get python-dev libffi-dev`.
 On OS-X, you may need to install `pip`.

+Developers can clone the source tree and run `tox` to run the unit tests on all supported (and installed) versions of python: 2.7, 3.3, 3.4, and 3.5.

 ## Motivation

 * Moving a file to a friend's machine, when the humans can speak to each